efugier/DeezerTagApp/README.md

 `DELETE /artist/123`

-# Deisred front fonctionalities

-* Search for tagged content
-* Tag content
-* (Interface the tag db with the deezer API)

 ## Why no names/titles in the table ?

-Limited to 50 requests per 30/s to deezer's server + the architecture would be very inefficient.
+Limited to 50 requests per 30/s to deezer's server + the current architecture would be very inefficient.